SSH monitoring with PRTG

 - Get automatically alerted about performance issues with custom notifications

-PRTG makes SSH monitoring easy
+PRTG makes SSH monitoring as easy as it gets

-Simple, effective, secure: Greater security doesn’t mean less usability
+Greater security doesn’t mean less usability

 It's hard to beat SSH for security.